In this blog post, let us unravel the answer to how and why different MBTI personality types get angry and what they do about it.

 ENTP – Extraverted iNtuition Thinking Perceiving

 Commonly known as inventors, ENTPs are verbally as well as cerebrally quick.
 They generally love to argue.
 ENTPs are as innovative and ingenious at problem-solving.
 They are optimists, yet reluctant in execution as they are obsessed to do things in a new way.
 They are easy-going folks and engaging in nature.
-When angered, ENTPs tend to not like tantrums and do not blow up a situation when they are angry.
+When angered, ENTPs tend to not like tantrums and do not over expand on a situation when they are angry.

 What enrages them: Some of the things that tick off ENTPs are logical fallacies, manipulation, being micromanaged, narrow-mindedness and being dismissed.

-What they do: ENTPs tend to become expressive towards people they are angry with, and attack their insecurities either through subtle insults or in one blind rage.
+What they do: ENTPs tend to become expressive towards people they are angry with, and confront their insecurities either through subtle insults or in one blind rage.

 What they could do instead: What ENTPs could do instead is that they view the person they are angry with separated from the problem.
 This will allow them to take a moment and evaluate the situation.